-At June 30, 2019, the University's total net position was \$29.77 million.
-The University's largest asset category was capital assets of \$176.84 million, representing 77.81% of total assets.
-Capital assets decreased by \$3.02 million due to depreciation being greater than the asset acquisitions.
+At June 30, 2020, the University's total net position was \$30.14 million.
+The University's largest asset category was capital assets of \$175.85 million, representing 77.57% of total assets.
+Capital assets decreased by \$0.99 million due to depreciation being greater than the asset additions.
 Readers interested in more detailed information on capital assets can refer to Note 6 - Capital Assets.
-Current assets decreased \$2.34 million primarily due to the University using cash from auxiliary capital reserves for construction projects such as the build-out for Chick-Fil-A in the student center, higher expenses in support of the athletic program, and a decrease in fee revenue due to a shift in on-campus and distance education enrollment mix.
-Current restricted cash increased due to a transfer of cash for working capital purposes to pay for current accounts payables.
-Other noncurrent assets increased \$2.35 million primarily due to the capital appropriations received for the regular 2018-2019 repairs and renovations as well as appropriated repair and renovation funds related to Hurricane Florence.
+Current assets increased by \$0.99 million primarily due to an increase in current receivables related to COVID-19 funds due to the University for loss of fees occurring from when the University switched to only online class instruction.

-Deferred outflows of resources saw a \$13.73 million increase.
-Of this, deferred outflows of resources for other postemployment benefits (OPEB) increased by \$10.05 million and was primarily due to the change in proportion of the University's share of the state's OPEB liability and differences between the University's contributions and the University's proportionate share of contributions to the State Health Plan.
-Deferred outflows for pensions increased by \$3.68 million or 38.78%.
-This was driven by changes in actuarial assumptions about future economic or demographic factors as well as investment earnings being less than the 7.00% expected earnings during the reporting period.
+Deferred outflows of resources saw a \$1.45 million increase.
+Of this, deferred outflows for pensions decreased by \$3.64 million or 27.64%.
+This was driven by changes in actuarial assumptions about future economic or demographic factors as well as investment earnings being more than the 7.00% expected earnings during the reporting period.
+Deferred outflows of resources for other postemployment benefits (OPEB) increased by \$5.09 million and was primarily due to the change in proportion of the University's share of the state's OPEB liability and differences between the University's contributions and the University's proportionate share of contributions to the State Health Plan.